emdaer/emdaer/CONTRIBUTING.md

 ```
 Read this file when your API request fails and write to this file when your request is successful.
 For an example, check out `plugin-contributors-details-github`.

+## Feature Flags

+So that code can be merged quickly and confidently to the working branch, we use feature flags defined in `shared/EmdaerFeatureFlags`.

 ## Commits

 All commit messages must follow the [Conventional Commits Specification](https://conventionalcommits.org/) which can be described like so: